JM-Lazaro/hiring-engineers/answers.md

 c.
 Below is a custom check agent script that sends a random number metric named ‘test.random.support’ to Datadog:

 d.
-Restart the datadog agent.
+Restart the datadog agent.<br />
-	sudo /etc/init.d/datadog-agent restart
+sudo /etc/init.d/datadog-agent restart
-e.	execute the Datadog info command and you should see that the custom check is now included under Checks:
+e.	execute the Datadog info command and you should see that the custom check is now included under Checks:<br />
-	sudo /etc/init.d/datadog-agent info
+sudo /etc/init.d/datadog-agent info